 2. How can I help preventing the spread of Coronavirus?

-If you have one or more of Coronavirus symptoms, then you should not leave your home for at least 7 days.
-You should not go to the GP, to a pharmacy or hospital but if your symptoms become severe, don't change or get worse after 7 days you should call the NHS111.
+If you have one or more of Coronavirus symptoms, then you should not leave your home for at least 10 days from when your symptoms started.
+You should not go to the GP, to a pharmacy or hospital and you should arrange a test to see if you have Covid-19.

-When social distancing isn't possible, if you go to hospital or on public transport you should wear a face covering.
+When social distancing isn't possible, if you go to hospital, a shop or on public transport you should wear a face covering.
 Find more about this HERE.